wizard97/ArduinoRingBuffer/README.md

 RingBuf *RingBuf_new(int size, int len);
 ```

 Creates a new RingBuf object of len elements that are size bytes each.
-A poetinter to the new RingBuf object is returned on success.
+A pointer to the new RingBuf object is returned on success.
 On failure (lack of memory), a null pointer is returned.
 This would be the equivalent of `new RingBuf(int size, int len)` in C++.

 ### Deconstructor